 The American Wine Society (AWS) is the largest consumer-based wine education organization in North America.
-Its objective is to shares knowledge about wine making and tasting.
-With a membership of more than 8,000 people in above 180 local chapters –they meet to appreciate and celebrate wine and to talk above the history, culture and traditions involved in making and tasting wine.
-The Society host an annual three-day AWS National Wine Conference with two full days of educational seminars with nearly 50 sessions to choose from.
-In addition, AWS offers an opportunity for member to participate in three-year program to become an AWS certified wine judge, or to take the less intensive Super Tasting Series– Level 1 class.
+Its objective is to share knowledge about wine making and tasting.
+With a membership of more than 8,000 people in approximately 180 local chapters — AWS members meet to appreciate and celebrate wine and to talk about the history, culture, and traditions involved in making and tasting wine.
+The American Wine Society hosts an annual three-day AWS National Wine Conference with two full days of educational seminars with nearly 50 sessions to choose from.
+In addition, AWS offers an opportunity for its members to participate in a three-year program to become an AWS Certified Wine Judge or take the less intensive Super Tasting Series– Level 1 class.

 Membership in AWS is open to anyone aged 21 and over who is interested in learning about wine.

 The AWS celebrated its 50th Anniversary in 2017.
 Its 1st meeting took place in Western New York at the vineyard of Dr. Konstantin Frank on Keuka Lake near Hammondsport on October 7, 1967.
 The meeting included 200 grape growers, home winemakers, and wine lovers.
 Today, 30 percent of the members are amateur winemakers – a fact we take great pride in.